Writers Write creates resources for writers. In this post, we suggest six simple ways for writers to handle viewpoint changes.

 What is viewpoint?

-Our viewpoint (point of view) characters are the filters through which we tell the reader the story.
-Once we have decided on a character, we need to choose a viewpoint for him or her.
+Once we have decided on a character, or characters, we need to choose a viewpoint for them.
 We have three choices: first person, second person, and third person.

 How do we know which viewpoint to use?

 Using third person is the usual way of writing a novel.
-Readers, agents and editors like this format because it is flexible, accepted and easy to use.
-It is used in most genres and it is good for action-packed plots, particularly in the crime, family saga, fantasy, and science fiction genres.
-Multiple viewpoint characters in third person offer the author many plotting options and this technique has been used in countless best-sellers.
+Readers, agents, and editors like this choice because it is flexible, accepted, and easy to use.
+It is used in most genres and it is good for action-packed plots, especially in the crime, family saga, fantasy, and science fiction genres.
+Multiple viewpoint characters in third person give writers many plotting options.

 - Limit the number of viewpoint characters in a book.
 As a rule, you should have three or four viewpoint characters in an 80 000-word novel.
 There is nothing that annoys a busy reader more than having to get used to 15 viewpoint characters who are not vital for the telling of the story.